EvaMaeRey/ind2cat/README.md

 # Issues up front

-## questions
+## confessions

-0)  ind2cat is experimental
+0)  ind2cat is experimental, proof of concept phase
-1)  Is there already a solution
+1)  I’m not sure if there there is already a solution
 2)  unsure if there are fundamental problems with this approach

-## Some things to move ind2cat out of proof of concept phase
+## to do to move ind2cat out of proof of concept phase

   - change to Rlang for grabbing function name (Claus Wilke)
   - left join instead of ifelse to make code more performant (Emily